Cluster randomized trials designed to support generalizable inferences: Comparison of asymptotic variances when using the known sampling and treatment probabilities

 This result suggests that, when the sampling probability and the probability of treatment in the trial are under the control of the evaluators and both the augmented inverse probability weighting estimator and the non-augmented inverse probability weighting estimator are consistent, the augmented estimator (whether using the estimated or true sampling and treatment probabilities) will have asymptotic variance no larger than that of the non-augmented weighting estimator using the true sampling and treatment probabilities, provided the model for $\E [\overbar{Y} | X, \boldsymbol{W} , S = 1, A = a ]$ is correctly specified.

-Of course, it can be argued that this result is not practically useful because the model for the outcome is never correctly specified in practical applications.
-Nevertheless, if the model for the outcome can be reasonably approximated (e.g., using machine learning or other data adaptive methods) then we would expect the efficiency of the augmented inverse probability weighting estimator to be smaller than that of the non-augmented weighting estimator.
-Furthermore, any misspecification of the outcome model is unlikely to prove detrimental because of the robustness property of the augmented inverse probability weighting estimator.
+Of course, it could be argued that the practical usefulness of this result is limited because the model for the outcome would never be correctly specified in practical applications.
+Nevertheless, if the model for the outcome can be reasonably approximated (e.g., using machine learning or other data adaptive methods) then we would expect the asymptotic variance of the augmented inverse probability weighting estimator to be smaller than that of the non-augmented weighting estimator.
+Furthermore, any misspecification of the outcome model is unlikely to prove severely detrimental in large samples because of the robustness property of the augmented inverse probability weighting estimator.